k3rb3ros/three_fizer/README.md

 * Header and MAC checking on decrypt
 * Multi threading
-* Only Overites files on success
+* Only ovewrites files on success

 Intended Use
 ------------